NexusEVM

 Role in the System

-NexusEVM provides the expressive layer of the Nexus architecture.
-While NexusCore delivers raw execution power, NexusEVM ensures programmability, composability, and developer accessibility, allowing any contract to interact with financial co-processors and verifiable computation through atomic cross-domain transactions.
+NexusEVM will provide the expressive layer of the Nexus architecture.
+While NexusCore will deliver raw execution power, NexusEVM will ensure programmability, composability, and developer accessibility, allowing any contract to interact with financial co-processors and verifiable computation through atomic cross-domain transactions.

 Last updated